TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 8. Deals
     1. See all Deals
     2. Current Offers
-        1. ThinkPad Anniversary Sale
-        2. Home Laptop &.
+        1. Home Laptop &.
 Desktop Deals
+        2. Professional Laptop &.
+Desktop Deals
         3. ThinkPad &.
 ThinkCentre QuickShips
         4. Accessories Closeout Sale
-        5. Accessories Hot Deals
-        6. Deals for Students and Educators
+        5. Deals for Students and Educators
-        7. Outlet
+        6. Outlet
-        8. See all Current Offers
+        7. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?